plasticityai/coldbrew/README.md

 This clears any imports, Python variables, and resets the environment variables and the current working directory path.

-### Can I install Python modules at run time?
+### Can I install third-party Python modules at run time?
 Coldbrew only comes with a standard Python installation, with no third-party modules.
 There is no way to add modules at run time to this environment using something like `pip install`.
-You can also, however, instead [build a custom Coldbrew Python environment](#building-a-custom-coldbrew-python-environment) yourself (it's easy!) which allows you to specify a `requirements.txt` file to pre-load your modules into the environment.
+You can, however, instead [build a custom Coldbrew Python environment](#building-a-custom-coldbrew-python-environment) yourself (it's easy!) which allows you to specify a `requirements.txt` file to pre-load your third-party modules into the environment.

 ## Building a Custom Coldbrew Python Environment